-Although J.L.
-Pattison oftentimes tackles adult themes in his stories (e.g. aging, war, death), his stories remain suitable even for younger audiences because he crafts these gripping tales without the gratuitous violence, sex, and profanity commonly found in so much of today’s literature.
+J.L.
+Pattison won Libertopia’s 2017 “Best Libertarian Fiction” award for his book, Saving Kennedy.
+And although he oftentimes tackles heavy themes in his books (e.g. aging, war, death), his stories remain suitable for younger readers because he crafts his thought-provoking and gripping tales without the gratuitous violence, sex, and profanity commonly found in so much of today’s literature.

 “What we want is not more little books about Christianity, but more little books by Christians on other subjects with their Christianity latent.” – Clive Staples Lewis